DJCordhose/ecmascript-2015-iojs/README.md

 > ./run.sh features/1-let-const.js

 Note: `run.sh` automatically switches on all [ES6 features](https://iojs.org/es6.html) of `io.js` even when they are not mature, yet.
+Note that the examples need at least version 2.0 of io.js.

 In the `workshop` folder you can try the new features on a complete example.

+## Overview
-io.is (partially) supports the following new features:
+io.js as of release 2.0 (partially) supports the following new features:

 Feature                               | Cmd line switch needed to enable
 ------------------------------------- | --------------------------------